kuzzleio/kuzzle-how-to/articles/testing-documentation-snippets/article.md

 ## Continuous integration and validation

-The last step and not the least was to put all of this process in a CI/CD workflow.
+The last but not least step was to put all of this process in a CI/CD workflow.
 At Kuzzle we use a Git-flow process.
 Each change in our documentation leads to a pull-request.
 And for each pull-request, we run all the tests for each language in Travis CI.
 I also added a report system to easily see which test was failed.

 ![reports](./images/reports.png)